-Tree water status was monitored by midday, bagged leaf water potentials taken prior to each irrigation, when trees should be most stressed, and within 24 hours after irrigation.
-The same single leaf from each tree of four replications of each rootstock-saline irrigation treatment combination was used.
+Tree water status by midday, bagged leaf water potential was measured before each irrigation, when trees should be most stressed, and within 24 hours after irrigation.
+Tree water status was measured by bagging one leaf from the lower internal part of the canopy from each tree of four replications of each rootstock-saline irrigation treatment combination.
 Bags were constructed from black polyethylene and aluminum foil with the intent of excluding measured leaves from light and micrometeorological environments.
 Leaves were bagged at 0900 Pacific Standard Time, then removed three hours later for water potential determination using a Scholander type pressure vessel.
 All leaves were selected based upon similar age and canopy position.